 Want to lower your heating bills?
 Here are six energy saving tips

-In the UK most of us spend over £100 a month heating our homes.
-But there are some really simple things you can do to reduce expensive energy costs and stay just as warm.
+There are some really simple things you can do to reduce expensive energy costs and stay just as warm.
 From smart radiator valves to leaving the oven door open when you turn it off, here are six smart energy saving tips that can help lower your heating bills.

 1. Service your boiler each year